 Make sure you have logged into Canvas properly before you become concerned about your courses.
-You will see your Canvas dashboard, and your name will appear under Account in the upper left corner of Canvas if you are logged in.
+You will see your Canvas dashboard with course cards displaying on the dashboard if you have successfully logged in to Canvas.

 Here are some items to check regarding your courses and what to do if Canvas courses are missing.

 When to expect to see your Canvas Courses.

 Students will have access to their courses on the scheduled first day of the course (blended deliver courses may meet in person and then be directed to Canvas, as notified by the instructor).
 Courses will not be accessible before that.

 It is very important to check the start date of each course you enroll in as some courses may start on a different day as others.
 Also, please consider if it's a 16 week, 12 week, 8 week, or 4 week course.
 If you have multiple courses, some courses may be missing until their start date.